id-mustafa/finance_bro_ai/README.md

 # Finance Bro AI
 Finance Bro AI is an AI RAG (Retrieval Augmented Generation) application that is specifically tailored to answer the questions you have about stocks!

-DISCLAIMER: ALL SOURCE INFORMATION FROM FINANCIAL BRO AI COMES FROM INVESTOPEDIA ARTICLES.
-ALL CREDIT GOES TO INVESTOPEDIA.
-PLEASE CHECK OUT THEIR CONTENT USING THIS [LINK](https://www.investopedia.com/).

 Please make sure you look through the following documentation before attempting to run the application!

 ### Table of Contents